Scorptech/milestoneone/README.md

 <img src="assets/images/webuilder_mockup.jpg" alt="WeBuilder Website" style="float: left; margin-right: 10px;" />

-You can check out my Milestone repo at -   https://github.com/Scorptech/MilestoneOne

-You can check out the Milstone One project at - https://scorptech.github.io/milestoneone

 The idea for this mock up website came about when speaking a builder that completed a number of projects for my family over the last few years.
 The builders name is “Willie” and he is highly recommended by everyone as his workmanship and project management skills have always been spot on, hence why he is always in demand to a level that he would only need a website for internet presence, not for work.

 After having Willie complete some work for a family member I found out that having a website for internet presence is something that he would like to do but he just does not have the time to allocate to it.
 So for my first milestone project, I wanted to design a mock up website for Willie so the next time I see him, I could show him.